Mohsin41/share-a-meal/README.md

 # Share-A-Meal
-an app  in progreess to help the less previdged ones to secure their Meals
+an app  in progress to help the less previdged ones to secure their Meals

 # LICENSE
 ```